Gubbasss/MonikaBot/README.txt

 This is a chatbot designed for replit.
-Ther bot's keep alive program was forked from https://replit.com/@1nkFalcon
+The bot's keep alive program was forked from https://replit.com/@1nkFalcon

 The original Jabebot file was written by https://github.com/Jman4190/gpt3-jabebot.